-Marshall University is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of the semester or the financial aid payment period.
+Marshall University, as required by federal statute, must recalculate federal financial aid eligibility for students who drop out, who withdraw, or who are dismissed, prior to completing 60% of the semester or the financial aid payment period.

 Total # of Days Student Completes Until Withdrawal/Total # of Days in the Semester or Payment Period

 This formula determines the percentage of the semester completed, which is the same percentage of earned financial aid.